Kneecap dislocation - aftercarePatellar subluxation - aftercare; Patellofemoral subluxation - aftercare; Kneecap subluxation - aftercare

 A kneecap can also slide out of the groove during normal movement or when there is twisting motion or a sudden turn.

 Kneecap subluxation or dislocation may occur more than once.
 The first few times it happens will be painful, and you will be unable to walk.

-If subluxations continue to occur and are not treated, you may feel less pain when they happen, but these episodes can further damage your knee joint.
+If subluxations continue to occur and are not treated, you may feel less pain when they happen.
+However, there may be more damage to your knee joint each time it happens.

 What to Expect